 Transaction, integration and restructuring related expenses.
 Our transaction, integration and restructuring related expenses decreased by \$5.5 million, or 9%, to \$53.4 million during the year ended December 31, 2016 from \$58.9 million during the year ended December 31, 2015.
 During the year ended December 31, 2016, our transaction, integration and restructuring related expenses were related to the AeroTurbine downsizing, including intangible assets impairment, expenses related to the sale of AeroTurbine's Goodyear operations, leased engines impairment and severance costs.
-During the year ended December 31, 2015, our transaction, integration and restructuring related expenses consisted of \$9.6 million of severance and other compensation expenses and rent termination costs due to the ILFC Transaction and \$49.3 million of restructuring to our Consolidated Financial Statements included in this annual report for further details on the AeroTurbine restructuring.
+During the year ended December 31, 2015, our transaction, integration and restructuring related expenses consisted of \$9.6 million of severance and other compensation expenses and rent termination costs due to the ILFC Transaction and \$49.3 million of restructuring expenses related to the downsizing of AeroTurbine.
+Please refer to Note 26-AeroTurbine restructuring to our Consolidated Financial Statements included in this annual report for further details on the AeroTurbine restructuring.